krlmlr/remake-tutorial/01-basics/README.md

 # The basics

 1. Start an R session in this directory (`01-basics`)
+    - RStudio users, open the `*.Rproj` file in this directory
 1. Run `remake::make()`
 1. Observe the output
 1. Run `remake::make()` again.
 How has the output changed?